iamtgray/nessus-report-parser/README.md

 Edit config.php and enter the username, password and database name Edit Web/config.php and ensure that the path is correct to the reportsAPI.php.

+Create Apache2 vhost with Web as the root directory

 USAGE:

 To Import a Report: